Methodism: Salvation

-After the first work of grace (the new birth), Methodist soteriology emphasizes the importance of the pursuit of holiness in salvation, a concept best summarized in a quote by Methodist evangelist Phoebe Palmer who stated that "justification would have ended with me had I refused to be holy."
-Thus, for Methodists, "true faith ... cannot subsist without works."
+After the first work of grace (the new birth), Wesleyan Methodist soteriology emphasizes the importance of the pursuit of holiness in salvation, a concept best summarized in a quote by Methodist evangelist Phoebe Palmer who stated that "justification would have ended with me had I refused to be holy."
+Thus, for Wesleyan Methodists, "true faith ... cannot subsist without works."
 Methodist doctrine holds that the Christian life, subsequent to the New Birth (first work of grace), should be characterized by holy living, free from sin.
-Methodism, inclusive of the holiness movement, thus teaches that "justification [is made] conditional on obedience and progress in sanctification", emphasizing "a deep reliance upon Christ not only in coming to faith, but in remaining in the faith."
+Wesleyan Methodism, inclusive of the holiness movement, thus teaches that "justification [is made] conditional on obedience and progress in sanctification", emphasizing "a deep reliance upon Christ not only in coming to faith, but in remaining in the faith."
 John Wesley taught that the keeping of the moral law contained in the Ten Commandments, as well as engaging in the works of piety and the works of mercy, were "indispensable for our sanctification".
 In its categorization of sin, Methodist doctrine distinguishes between (1) "sin, properly so called" and (2) "involuntary transgression of a divine law, known or unknown"; the former category includes voluntary transgression against God, while the second category includes infirmities (such as "immaturity, ignorance, physical handicaps, forgetfulness, lack of discernment, and poor communication skills").

 Wesley explains that those born of God do not sin habitually since to do so means that sin still reigns, which is a mark of an unbeliever.
 Neither does the Christian sin willfully since the believer's will is now set on living for Christ.
 He further claims that believers do not sin by desire because the heart has been thoroughly transformed to desire only God's perfect will.
 Wesley then addresses "sin by infirmities".
 Since infirmities involve no "concurrence of (the) will", such deviations, whether in thought, word, or deed, are not "properly" sin.
 He therefore concludes that those born of God do not commit sin, having been saved from "all their sins" (II.2, 7).